nstilt1/stream-ciphers-rng/benches/bench_results/aarch64-linux/neon.md

-# Benchmarks for chacha20 using NEON
+# Benchmarks for chacha20 using AVX2 and zeroize for the backends
-These benches were ran on 12/16/2023 using a Raspberry Pi 4b.
+These benches were ran on 1/6/2024 using a Raspberry Pi Model 4b
-The results are compared against the soft implementation.
-This bench is compared against the last one, commit: 378303a This commit: 97cdfc5

 ## ChaCha20::apply_keystream()
 ```